 Transition plan for meter reading and field services personnel.

-Planning, implementing, and maintaining several smart grid solutions (specifically AMI, Volt/VAR Optimization (VVO), (DA), Outage Management, and Demand Response) and their realized benefits.
+Planning, implementing, and maintaining several smart grid solutions and their realized benefits.

 Customer engagement planning.

+While this research was ongoing, we collaborated with Silver Spring Networks to develop a smart grid roadmap, a Demonstration Project to conduct a limited smart grid pilot, and a high-level business case to fully implement smart grid.
+Silver Spring Networks discussed how some of their other utility partners engaged customers which enabled us to start developing our own customer engagement plan.

 Here is a summary of the best practices we learned during our visits.

 Developing Best Practices